Bachelor of Education (Honours) (Early Childhood Education)

 Education Studies gives students the chance to study teaching and learning from an interdisciplinary perspective.
 Students will study early childhood/school education from psychological, sociological, philosophical, pedagogical and other perspectives.
 Students will develop a range of skills necessary for professional practice, such as problem solving, critical thinking, creativity, communication, social interaction, ethical decision making and global perspectives.
 Education Studies helps students appreciate the importance of professional excellence, ethical responsibility and innovation to the role of a teacher.
 We aim for our graduates to become beginning teachers who are caring and competent, intellectually enthusiastic, socially committed, and globally aware.

-Part A “Generic Research Methods” (1.5 cps) introduces basic research knowledge and principles of research methods for students to use and/or conduct research in education and related disciplines, and ethical issues in the research process.
-It emphasises students’ roles as users of research as well as researchers themselves and the process of action research and/or action learning.
+Part A “Generic Research Methods” (1.5 cps) introduces basic research knowledge and principles of research methods for students to use and/ or conduct research in education and related disciplines, and ethical issues in the research process.

 Students will be placed in schools which are important sites for learning to teach and where they will interpret, generate, interact and experiment with theory:

 |Year 2 semester I & semester II||Start with an introduction (FE Foundation Course with 3 cps) to the teaching profession.
 Students will be guided and supported by a professional tutor to understand the roles and expectations of a teacher and build one’s own identity and mission, whilst adapting to the changing role from a student to a teacher.|